 Wayne began donating blood when he was a student at Salisbury High School in Salisbury Township.
 Unlike many young donors who do not continue donating regularly after graduation, Wayne made a commitment to donate through MKBC every eight weeks.
 In a short period of time, Wayne was able to meet a major milestone: one gallon of blood donated.

 According to Wayne’s family, after every donation he would show his mother his arm and say, “Hey Mom, I saved a life today.”
 Through his selfless dedication, Wayne was able to save many lives before he passed away at 21 years of age; he was a true hero.
 Our hope is that the Wayne Leibensperger, Jr. Memorial Bloodmobile will instill hope and inspiration throughout our community, motivating more people to honor Wayne by continuing his legacy to become life-long donors.

 Nearly sixty percent of the blood we collect comes from our mobile drives, making reliable bloodmobiles a necessary priority in order to maintain a safe, adequate, and continuous blood supply.
-Monetary contributions will not only assist in the acquisition of a new bloodmobile, but will allow us to memorialize a very special young man from our community.
+Monetary contributions assist not only in the acquisition of a new bloodmobile, but allow us to memorialize a very special young man from our community.